 The Infinity Centre supports learning across the subjects of Visual Arts, Design and Technology, Digital Tech, Business and more.
 It is a technology-rich facility, featuring dedicated specialist spaces to support student projects as well as maker spaces with resources, equipment and materials, and exhibition and presentation spaces, including a high-end gallery.

 The facility provides students with challenges and opportunities to develop a sense of maturity, directing them towards their future post-school learning pathways.

 OPENED IN TERM 4, 2021

-Primary School students at Matthew Flinders Anglican College on the Sunshine Coast will soon be learning in their new Wonderarium – a place designed to inspire wonder, awe and curiosity through literature, artefacts, works of art and provocations.
+Primary School students at Matthew Flinders Anglican College on the Sunshine Coast are learning in their brand new Wonderarium – a place designed to inspire wonder, awe and curiosity through literature, artefacts, works of art and provocations.

 The $1.3 million state-of-the-art facility is wholly funded by the Flinders Foundation.
 To learn more, watch this short video by our Head of Primary, Mrs Trudi Edwards.

 Learning will be ignited through Wonder Lessons, or Wonderations, explained in more depth in this short video by Head of Information, Literature and Resource Services, Primary, Mrs Shona Henderson.